marlinprotocol/Seine/README.md

 ## Setup instructions

 The repo has a lot of legacy scripts.
-Current ones are in the provisioning, deployment and orchestration folders.
+Current ones are in the provisioning, deployment and stacks folders.
-1. Navigate to orchestration/katara.
+1. Navigate to stacks/katara.
 2. Provision instances using `pulumi up`.
 Can change numbers/regions/config in `index.ts`.
 3. Configure ansible inventory.
 An example is given in `inv.gcp.yml.example` to automatically configure inventory from running instances on GCP.
 It needs an env var `GCP_SERVICE_ACCOUNT_FILE` pointing to a service account file path (Ref: https://docs.ansible.com/ansible/latest/scenario_guides/guide_gce.html).
 4. Configure ansible variables needed for various playbooks.
 An example is given in `ansiblevars.yml.example`.